Julián Cuesta: Wisła Kraków

 On 22 June 2017, Julián signed a one-year contract with Polish club Wisła Kraków.
 His maiden appearance in the Ekstraklasa occurred on 14 July, in a 2–1 away defeat of Pogoń Szczecin.

 Aris

 On 11 July 2018, Aris Thessaloniki F.C. announced the signing of Julián on a two-year deal.
 On 6 March 2019, as a reward for his solid performances, he extended his link until the summer of 2021.

+Cuesta agreed to further renewals at the Kleanthis Vikelidis Stadium in July 2020 and May 2022.